USS Tang (SS-306): Fifth war patrol and loss

 On the morning of 24 October, Tang began patrolling at periscope depth.
 She surfaced at dark and headed for Turnabout Island (25.431493°N 119.93989°E).
 On approaching the island, the submarine's surface search radar showed so many blips that it was almost useless.
-Tang soon identified a large convoy which contained tankers with planes on their decks and transports with crated planes stacked on their bows and sterns.
+Tang soon identified a large convoy, which contained tankers with planes on their decks and transports with crated planes stacked on their bows and sterns.
 As the submarine tracked the Japanese ships along the coast, the convoy's escorts became suspicious, and the escort commander began signaling with a large searchlight.
-This illuminated the convoy, and Tang chose a large three-deck transport as her first target, a smaller transport as the second, and a large tanker as the third.
+This illuminated the convoy, and Tang chose a large, three-deck transport as her first target, a smaller transport as the second, and a large tanker as the third.
 Their ranges varied from 900 to 1,400 yd.
-After firing two torpedoes at each target, the submarine paralleled the convoy to choose its next victims.
+After firing two torpedoes at each target, the submarine paralleled the convoy to choose her next victims.
 She fired stern torpedoes at another transport and tanker aft.

 As Tang poured on full speed to escape the gunfire directed at her, a destroyer passed around the stern of the transport and headed for the submarine.
 The tanker exploded, and a hit was seen on the transport.
 A few seconds later, the destroyer exploded, either from intercepting Tang's third torpedo or from shell fire of two escorts closing on the beam.
 Only the transport remained afloat, dead in the water.
-The submarine cleared to 240 ft, rechecked the last two torpedoes which had been loaded in the bow tubes, and returned to finish off the transport.
+The submarine cleared to 240 ft, rechecked the last two torpedoes that had been loaded in the bow tubes, and returned to finish off the transport.
 The 23rd torpedo was fired at 900 yd and was observed running hot, straight, and normal.
-Tang's score for the night would later be confirmed as the freighters Kogen Maru (6600 tons) and Matsumoto Maru (7000 tons).
+Tang's score for the night was later confirmed as the freighters Kogen Maru (6,600 tons) and Matsumoto Maru (7,000 tons).